openlayers/openlayers/doc/faq.md

 used e.g. for the maps of the OpenStreetMap-project and commercial products such as Bing Maps or Google Maps.

-This projection is a good choice if you want a map which shows the whole world, and you may need to have this projection if you want to e.g. use the OpenStreetMap or Bing tiles.
+This projection is a good choice if you want a map that shows the whole world, and you may need to have this projection if you want to e.g. use the OpenStreetMap or Bing tiles.